Dudeman85/GameEngine-Legacy/doc/Class References/ECS Reference.md

 }
 ```

 Once you create a system, you need to register it with the ECS manager and set its signature of required components.
+This should only be done once.
 ```cpp
 //Register the custom GravitySystem shared_ptr<GravitySystem> gravitySystem = ecs.registerSystem<GravitySystem>();